Captain America: The First Avenger: Marketing

-At the 2010 San Diego Comic-Con International, some footage that had been shot in the previous week was shown at the San Diego Convention Center.
+At the 2010 San Diego Comic-Con, some footage that had been shot in the previous week was shown at the San Diego Convention Center.
 The first television advertisement aired during Super Bowl XLV on the Fox network in the United States.
 Paramount paid $3 million to run the 30-second advertisement.
 The first full trailer was released in March 2011.
 In May 2011, the USO girls from the film performed aboard the USS Intrepid at the Intrepid Sea-Air-Space Museum as a part of the 2011 Fleet Week celebration in New York City.
 In June 2011, Dunkin' Donuts and Baskin-Robbins teamed with Marvel to search for real-life super-soldiers.
 The contest sought nominations for veterans or active U.S. servicepersons making a difference where they live or serve.
 In July 2011, Paramount Pictures promoted the film during an Independence Day celebration hosted by the Chicago White Sox.
 Promotional partners include Harley-Davidson, Dunkin' Donuts and Baskin-Robbins.

 In February 2011, Marvel Comics launched the eight-issue digital comic Captain America: First Vengeance, on the same day as the first trailer aired.
 Written by Fred Van Lente and featuring a rotation of artists, the story is set in the Marvel Cinematic Universe.
 Each of the eight issues focuses on a specific character from the movie, heroes and villains alike, and what brought them to the point where the movie begins.

 Sega announced a video game tie-in titled Captain America: Super Soldier, that was released on July 19, 2011, for the Xbox 360, PlayStation 3, Wii, and Nintendo DS.
 Marvel released the mobile game, Captain America: Sentinel of Liberty, in July 2011.
 A toy line was released as well.